snipeso/eeg-oscillations/README.md

 ## Example data
 This repo comes with 4 example files from 2 participants, one wake (~2h watching TV) and one sleep (4 h).
-Data is at 200 Hz srate.
+Data is at 200 Hz sampling rate.
 Wake data was filtered from .5 to 40 Hz, sleep data was only notch filtered at 50 Hz.
 Wake data was average referenced, sleep data was referenced to the mastoids.
 These differences are not pertinent to this analysis.

 Each file contains:
 - `EEG`: an EEGLAB structure, with data saved in a channel x time matrix (EEG.data), sample rate (EEG.srate), and channel information (EEG.chanlocs).